hyperknot/lfi-api-spec/README.md

 - `manufacturer_id` (string; required)
 - `tasks` (array; required): each task object contains:
   - `group_id` (string; required)
     - Any non-empty ASCII string (case-sensitive).
-Stable identifier for this logical group across renames.
+Stable identifier for the group across renames.
     - **Reserved `group_id`**: `__FREEFLYERS__`
       - Use this to group free-flying trackers that are not in a competition task.
   - `group_name` (string; optional)